 Each child is offered group therapy on a regular basis, within the house in which they reside, in addition to regular milieu group check-ins.
 All of which are designed to practice insight development, self-advocacy, teamwork, healthy peer interactions, and positive peer culture.
 Additional groups may be provided based on the needs of the child, and may include groups on social skills, adoption, girls’ group, boys’ group.

 When a child comes to Intermountain, their relationships with others, especially their parents are strained.
 Repairing those significant relationships are a critical component of healing the family and impacting the family system.

 Family therapy is delivered through multiple modalities and is focused on improving communication, repairing and strengthening the relationship, and rebuilding trust within the relationships that have been impacted.
 Family therapy will work to build parents’ confidence in their abilities to connect with their child.

 While the main focus will be on the parental relationships, we also know that sibling relationships have been impacted by the challenging behaviors.
 These sibling relationships also require healing and re-building trust.

-Intermountain is currently working on establishing a partnership and referral system with a community PATH (Professional Association of Therapeutic Horsemanship) Certified Therapist that would be a supplemental service as identified by the treatment team and parents.
+Intermountain may refer a child to a community equine provider that would be a supplemental service if it is determined appropriate by the treatment team and parents.